Redwood Curtain

 Redwood Curtain is an American drama television film that premiered on ABC on April 23, 1995, as part of the Hallmark Hall of Fame anthology series.
 The film is directed by John Korty from a teleplay by Ed Namzug, based on the play of the same name by Lanford Wilson.
 It stars Jeff Daniels, Lea Salonga, Debra Monk, Catherine Hicks, and John Lithgow, with Daniels and Monk reprising their roles from the original 1993 Broadway production.
 The film earned a Primetime Emmy Award nomination for its sound mixing.
+The film was shot in Santa Cruz, California.

 Premise

 In her search for her biological father, an Amerasian piano prodigy comes to California's redwood forests to an area populated by Vietnam veterans unable to reintegrate into society.